OpenShiftDemos/demo-guide/docs/getting-started-for-devs.md

 /openshift-labs/starter-guides/blob/ocp-4.8/README.md).

 ## Source
-The source code for the workshop guide is [here](https://github.com/openshift-la bs/starter-guides).
+The source code for the workshop guide is [here](https://github.com/openshift-labs/starter-guides).
 Be sure to select the branch that corresponds with the version of OpenShift that you want to use.

 ## Self-Paced Learning
 A shorter subset of the workshop content is available [here](https://learn.openshift.com/introduction/getting-started/).

+## Slides

+Slides to present this workshop are available [here](https://dn.dev/openshift-workshop)